-- 1. A candidate for the Master of Corporate Law (M.C.L.)
-Examination: - (a) must be approved by the Faculty Board of Law, who shall assign to each candidate a date of commencement of candidature; and - (b) shall pursue in the University a course of study prescribed by the Faculty Board of Law, which shall extend over three terms.

-2. The Faculty Board may approve as a candidate for the M.C.L.
-Examination any student who has satisfied the Faculty Board that by reason of previous study or practice of law he or she is qualified to engage in postgraduate study of law at an advanced level.
+- (a) must be approved by the Faculty Board of Law, who shall assign to each candidate a date of commencement of candidature; and - (b) shall pursue in the University a course of study prescribed by the Faculty Board of Law, which shall extend over three terms. - 2.
+The Faculty Board may approve as a candidate for the M.C.L.
+Examination any student who has satisfied the Faculty Board that by reason of previous study or practice of law they are qualified to engage in postgraduate study of law at an advanced level.